 In Memoriam: A Look Back At 'Fashion Police' Star Joan Rivers' Career

 Joan Rivers passed away in September 2014 but she will always have a special place in our hearts.
 The Fashion Police star had an amazing professional career which is worth to be mentioned.
-Let's take a look back at it!
+Let's take a look back!

-Unfortunately she passed away five years ago on September 4, 2014, from brain damage caused by a lack of oxygen at the Mount Sinai Hospital in New York; she was 81 years old.
+Unfortunately she passed away on September 4, 2014, from brain damage caused by a lack of oxygen at the Mount Sinai Hospital in New York; she was 81 years old.
 Three days later her body was cremated in New Jersey, and a private memorial service was held at Temple Emanu-El in New York's Manhattan district.
-Longtime friend Michael Kors, Whoopi Goldberg, Sarah Jessica Parker, and Howard Stern, were some of the celebrities who attended the funeral.
+Longtime friends Michael Kors, Whoopi Goldberg, Sarah Jessica Parker, and Howard Stern, were some of the celebrities who attended the funeral.

 A look back at Fashion Police star Joan Rivers' career